Top 24 Financial Literacy Quotes for Students

 – Dave Ramsey, personal finance personality

 Ramsey cuts through marketing messages that constantly tell you to buy more.
 Real financial security comes from the gap between what you earn and what you spend.
-If you make $2,000 a month and spend $2,100, you’re going backward no matter how much you increase your income.
+If you make $2,000 a month and spend $2,100, you are going backward no matter how much you increase your income.
 But if you earn $2,000 and spend $1,500, you have $500 to save, invest, or use toward goals that actually matter to you.
-For students working part-time jobs, this might mean saving even $50-$100 per paycheck.
+For students working part-time jobs, this might mean saving even $50 to $100 per paycheck.
 That habit matters more than the amount.

 “The goal isn’t more money.
 The goal is living life on your terms.”